mantou132/gem-book/docs/en/002-guide/README.md

 - Build documentation into front-end projects
 - Provide a command line to parse the directory into a `<gem-book>` configuration file
 - Provide `<gem-book>` for front-end projects
-- Provide API for custom rendering
+- Provide API for users to extend

 ### No-Goal